DiamondBond/q2-ringnav/README.md

 This is for the **Shanling Q2 on stock V1.32 firmware**.

-To restore stock firmware while the UI works, flash the official Shanling Q2 V1.32 firmware through **System settings → System Update → TF card update**.
+To restore stock firmware via the UI; flash the official Shanling Q2 V1.32 firmware through **System settings → System Update → TF card update**.

-If the UI is not working, use [Shanling's recovery package](https://drive.google.com/file/d/1aINQfJu6n0JTQ4hOzzD1uSpSj3TS_NJj/view?usp=drive_link):
+If UI is not working, use [Shanling's recovery package](https://drive.google.com/file/d/1aINQfJu6n0JTQ4hOzzD1uSpSj3TS_NJj/view?usp=drive_link):

 1. Copy the complete `recovery-update` folder to the root of the microSD card.
 2. Hold the previous-song button, then power on the Q2 with the centre button.